 Modern technologies enable real-estate firms to address ambiguous property compliance issues.

-While compliance issues can be difficult to manage, modern technologies offer alternative solutions to deal with the same.
-Identifying the appropriate technology and implementing it as per the existing real-estate regulations will be the key to address compliance issues in the future.
+While compliance issues can be hard to manage, modern technologies provide alternative solutions to deal with the same.
+Thus, identifying the suitable Technology and implementing it as per the current real-estate regulations will be the key to addressing compliance problems in the future.